tugberkugurlu/celtic-egyptian-ratscrew-code-kata/rules.md

 # Game rules

 ## Overview
+Celtic Egyptian Ratscrew is basically snap, but with a few extra rules.

 The object of the game is to accrue all the cards from the deck into your hand.
 Play proceeds clockwise around the circle of players, with each player laying a card onto the centre stack and calling out a sequence number: the first card is 1 (or “ace”), the second card is 2, up until the 11th card which can be called 11 or “jack”.
 The counting is reset to 1/”ace” on the 14th card.
 Any player may call snap on any player’s turn to win the stack, like in classic Snap, although the snap rule is more complex and explained later.
 A player incorrectly snapping the stack incurs a penalty, preventing that player from calling snap again until another player has won the stack.

 ## Rules